Hosting and bandwidth provided by MacAce.net.

 Connectivity on these models is quite different from one another.
 All of these models include 802.11a/b/g/n Wi-Fi, Bluetooth 4.0, two USB 3.0 ports and an SDXC-capable SD card slot.

 The regular MacBook Pro models, however, have Gigabit Ethernet, a single Firewire "800" port, and one "Thunderbolt" port.
-The regular 13-Inch models have a single "audio line in/out" port, whereas the regular 15-Inch models have an independent audio line in minijack (digital/analog) and an independent audio line out/headphone minijack (digital/analog).
+The regular 13-Inch models have a single "audio line out" port, whereas the regular 15-Inch models have an independent audio line in minijack (digital/analog) and an independent audio line out/headphone minijack (digital/analog).

 The Retina Display MacBook Pro models have two "Thunderbolt" ports, an HDMI port, a single "audio line in/out" port, and a thinner "MagSafe 2" power connector port.
 They lack Gigabit Ethernet and Firewire "800."